LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

-The top-level CMake directory `axom/src/cmake` contains a file called `CMakeConfigureFile.cmake` that defines macro constants for enabling Axom components and setting third-party library (TPL) dependencies that help enforce consistency for conditionally-compiled code.
+The top-level CMake directory `axom/src/cmake` contains a file called `CMakeConfigureFile.cmake` that defines macro constants for enabling Axom components and setting third-party library (TPL) dependencies that are used to enforce consistency for conditionally-compiled code.
 When a new component or dependency is added, that file must be modified by:

   #.
 Adding the name of the component to the `COMPS` variable
   #.
-Adding new TPL dependencies to the `TPL_DEPS` variable
+Adding new TPL dependency to the `TPL_DEPS` variable

 The CMake variables are used to generate macro constants in the Axom configuration header file.
 For each new CMake variable added, an associated